 MoM hips are hips in which the ball and socket are both made from metal.
 The metal ball and metal cup slide against each other.
 Metal wear will cause some tiny metal particles to wear off.
 MoM implants are more prone to failure, more susceptible to errors in surgical placement and carry additional risk of release of metal particles.
 These implants were heavily marketed by several manufacturers beginning in the mid-2000s.

-We allege that the companies rushed forward with new designs in an effort to gain competitive advantage without proper testing.
 Patients were subjected to high failure rates, and exposed to metal particles.
 These particles have caused implant failure, tissue necrosis, and sometimes bone loss.
 The effects of metal particles on the long term health of patients is a subject of concern and still largely unknown.

 At the request of the FDA the Orthopaedic and Rehabilitation Devices Panel conducted a hearing in June of 2012 about the safety and effectiveness of metal on metal hips.
 After the hearings the FDA issued a series of cautionary guidelines for doctors and information for patients.
 The following are excerpts from the FDA patient information: